posix4e/russ5/README.md

    # Add these to your .env file or export them
    export BROWSERSTACK_USERNAME="your_browserstack_username"
    export BROWSERSTACK_ACCESS_KEY="your_browserstack_access_key"

+   # Optional: If you already have an app uploaded to BrowserStack, you can use its ID
+   # to skip the build and upload steps
+   export BROWSERSTACK_APP_ID="bs://your_app_id"
    ```

 2. **For GitHub Actions**, add these secrets: